maxbates/genetic-constructor/docs/installation/installation.md

 ## Extensions

-Once the server is up and running, you might need to make sure that certain specific server requirements as noted in the extension's README.md are installed.
-Currently, only the `gslEditor` extension requires manual installation of Mono/F# on the server as it requires `sudo` access to do so.
-If you need to run GSL code within the `gslEditor` extension, you could view [its README.md](../extensions/gslEditor/README.md) for Mono/F# installation instructions or run following command:
+Once the server is up and running, you might need to make sure that specific server requirements as noted in the extension's README.md are installed in case you are running the extension's server (if any) locally.

-`./extensions/gslEditor/tools/install-fsharp.sh`

 ## Troubleshooting